A WORLD LEADER IN AMPEX ATR-100 SERIES DECKS RESTORATION AND UPGRADES

 There are numerous sources of alignment tapes available on the market.

-Based on our experience and feedback from customers/studios around the world, there are no trustworthy reliable source that can be used as a reference etalon.
+Based on our experience and feedback from customers/studios around the world, there are no trustworthy reliable sources that can be used as a reference etalon.

-We have tested over 30 pcs of alignment tapes - in past ten years of production we've seen every tape has an azimuth differ substantially (some even up to +/- 60 deg!), the flux level dropped by 25%, tones level "dancing".
+We have tested over 30 pcs of alignment tapes - in the past 15 years of production we've seen every tape has an azimuth differ substantially (some even up to +/- 60 deg!), the flux level dropped by 25%, tones level unstable.

 No wonder why some users complaining about a quality of recorded tapes, just because of a "tape producer" trust to whatever alignment tape and had no idea that levels are off, and some users never even bother to align their machines (but that's another subject).